-Registrant's telephone number, including area code
+(650) 266-6000 Registrant's telephone number, including area code

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\Box$ No $\Box$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+0 1 0 nonths (or for such shorter period that the registrant was required to file such reports), and (2) has 90 days.
+Yes \boxtimes No \square s been subject to such filing nark whether the registrant has submitted electronically and posted on its corporate Web site, if a d pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter pe s).
+Yes \boxtimes No \square 5 · 5 nark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer ccelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Excha ee Large accelerated filer Accelerated filer Non-accelerated filer ☑ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check r nark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠

-Large accelerated filer $\Box$

-Non-accelerated filer  🖾 (Do not check if a smaller reporting company)

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗌 No 🗵

-As of March 31, 2011, there were 19,965,466 shares of the Registrant's common stock outstanding.
+FLUIDIGM CORPORATION